plhnk/tim.hanaoka.co/README.md

 ### Development workflow

-We wrote a [blog post](https://www.sanity.io/blog/get-started-with-gatsby-and-structured-content) about how to use this example, but if you would like to just start tinkering:

 - The Sanity Studio keeps its schemas in `./studio/schemas`.
-We will hot reload the editor when you edit them so just start experimenting.
-[Read more about our schemas here](https://www.sanity.io/docs/content-studio/the-schema).
+The editor hot reloads when you edit them so just start experimenting.
+[Read more about schemas here](https://www.sanity.io/docs/content-studio/the-schema).
-- We followed Gatsby conventions and [you can read all about them here](https://www.gatsbyjs.org/tutorial/).
+- This follows Gatsby conventions and [you can read all about them here](https://www.gatsbyjs.org/tutorial/).
 - If you want Gatsby to not throw errors on missing fields for unpopulated data you need to redeploy the GraphQL API so we can generate schemas – `npm run graphql-deploy`

 ## Deployment